||Dordogne, south central France

 Day 8: Sarlat - Transfer to Brive

-In the morning, we visit the market in Sarlat before transfering to the train station in Brive-la-Gaillard in time for the early-afternoon train to Paris.
+In the morning, we visit the market in Sarlat before transferring to the train station in Brive-la-Gaillard in time for the early-afternoon train to Paris.

 If you wish to have your own room, there is a single supplement charge.
 Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
 If there is no one with whom you can share, we will not charge you extra for this “forced” single.